project-improv/improv/moduleinfo.md

 3) Add an automatic submodule update on merges

-  This allows submodules to be updated more frequently without notifications from team members.
+   -This allows submodules to be updated more frequently without notifications from team members.

 ``
 echo "git submodule update --init --recursive" >> .git/hooks/post-merge